adobe/brackets/README.md

 and JavaScript, you can [help build](https://github.com/adobe/brackets/blob/master/CONTRIBUTING.md) the best code editor for the web.

 Brackets may have reached version 1, but we're not stopping there.
-We have many feature ideas on our [trello board](http://bit.ly/BracketsTrelloBoard) that we're anxious to add and other innovative web development workflows that we're planning to build into Brackets.
+We have many feature ideas on our [waffle.io board](https://waffle.io/adobe/brackets) that we're anxious to add and other innovative web development workflows that we're planning to build into Brackets.
 So take Brackets out for a spin and let us know how we can make it your favorite editor.